About MichaelHere's my story.

 Some of his journalistic work, essays and commentary has been published in The Baltimore Sun, Richmond Times-Dispatch, Editor & Publisher magazine, The Miami Herald and its Spanish-language sister, El Nuevo Herald.

 Michael has covered courtrooms in Washington, D.C., with legal reporter Toni Locy, author of Covering America’s Courts: a clash of rights.
 He has also workshopped creative writing with Jasmin Darznik, the New York Times bestselling author of The Good Daughter: a memoir of my mother’s hidden life.

 In 2011, Michael won a national cover contest sponsored by WEtv.
-The prize for this effort included a trip to meet six-time Grammy Award-winning singer Toni Braxton.
+The prize for this effort included a trip to meet seven-time Grammy Award–winning singer Toni Braxton.